 But along that same city street, within the same suburbia, near the same rural path, if one is homeless, sleeping on the street near a steam grate for heat, or hiding in an alley near a dumpster for food, or camping in a field waiting for dawn to find work, there is no feeling of safety.

-May we collaborate in solidarity with these, our Homeless Neighbors, and bring everyone to that place with the glow of a lamp through their window, the place of shining and warmth: home.
+May we collaborate in solidarity with these, our unhoused community, our street neighbors, and bring everyone to that place with the glow of a lamp through their window, the place of shining and warmth: home.

-We welcome you to welcome all of your good friends to learn about agencies, friends, and servants that we walk shoulder-to-shoulder with, in ardent activism, and with our endowed pledges, for hope, for help, for our homeless neighbors:
+We welcome you to welcome all of your good friends to learn about agencies, friends, and servants that we walk shoulder-to-shoulder with, in ardent activism, and with our endowed pledges, for hope, for help, for our homeless friends and our street neighbors:

 CENTRAL ARIZONA SHELTER SERVICES: